FollyMaddy/retropie-translator/README.md

 10/11/2020 updated with translate-bing.sh script

 10/11/2020 added "festival" text to speech synthesizer as dependancy for the translate-bing.sh script in the translate_setup.sh

+12/11/2020 added a forum-link on how to use the original Retroarch transalator.